-Having good credit can help you a great deal when it comes to picking out a credit card.
-But if financial setbacks or poor payment history have damaged your creditworthiness—or if you simply haven’t established a credit history—then your ability to borrow funds is hampered.
+Good credit can help you a great deal when picking out a credit card or shopping for a loan.
+But if financial setbacks or poor payment history have damaged your creditworthiness or you simply haven’t had the chance to establish a credit history, you may wonder how you can build credit.

-Keep in mind, though, that improving your creditworthiness is possible, and one of the simplest ways to do it is to use a secured credit card.
-Building credit with a secured credit card can help you access credit cards that offer higher credit limits and rewards.
+Improving your creditworthiness is possible, and one of the simplest ways to do it is to use a secured credit card.
+Let’s look at how building credit with a secured credit card can help you.

 What is a secured credit card?

-Did you know that not all credit card offers are created equal?
-Credit card offers that tempt applicants with generous rewards programs are typically tailored to borrowers with long and strong credit histories.
-Elite travel rewards credit cards often fall in this category.
-Apply for one of these credit cards with no credit history and you may find yourself denied – no matter how trustworthy you are, or how much ability you have to repay your credit card statement balance.
+Credit card offers incentivize applicants with generous rewards programs tailored to borrowers with long and strong credit histories.
+Elite travel rewards credit cards may also fall into this category.
+If you apply for one of these credit cards with no credit history, you may find yourself denied – no matter how trustworthy you are or how much ability you have to repay your credit card statement balance.

 Consider building your credit with a secured credit card instead.
-With a secured credit card, you'll provide your credit card issuer with a security deposit after you're approved.
+After you’re approved for a secured credit card, you'll provide your credit card issuer with a security deposit.
 The credit limit on your new secured credit card will equal the amount of your security deposit.
-The security deposit protects the credit card issuer in case you don't pay your statement balance, and that's what makes them easier to qualify for – even if you have no credit history.
+The security deposit protects the credit card issuer if you don't pay your statement balance, and that's what makes them easier to qualify for – even if you have no credit history.

 What is the difference between a secured and an unsecured credit card?

-The core difference between secured credit cards and unsecured credit cards is that secured credit cards require a security deposit while unsecured credit cards don't.
-Other details such as rewards, interest rates, and your credit line will vary depending on your card issuer and the card you apply for.
+The core difference between secured and unsecured credit cards is that secured credit cards require a security deposit, while unsecured credit cards don't.
+Other details, such as rewards, interest rates and your credit line, will vary depending on your card issuer and the card you apply for.

-Aside from the security deposit, a secured credit card works the same as an unsecured credit card.
+Aside from the security deposit, a secured credit card works like an unsecured one.
 You can spend with your secured credit card anywhere it's accepted for payment – including hotels, restaurants, grocery stores, and other retailers – up to your credit limit.
-During months where you carry a balance, you'll need to repay at least the minimum payment on or before the due date, and preferably more.
+During months when you carry a balance, you'll need to repay at least the minimum payment on or before the due date, preferably more.

 What are the pros of secured credit card?